We may earn affiliate commissions for the recommended products. Learn more.

 Luckily, browser hijackers are easy to identify.
 Because their primary purpose is to modify web browser activities, you should look for any unintentional changes in your browser environment.

-Chances are you have caught a browser hijacker if you notice these signs:
+Chances are that you have caught a browser hijacker if you notice these signs:

 • Suspicious search engine.
 A browser hijacker can change your default search engine, like Google or DuckDuckGo, to a fraudulent one, like Search Marquis or Poshukach.